 Services for students

-The Dean of Students Office oversees campus life outside the classroom and handles any questions or concerns and emergencies not normally handled by another office.
-Please contact the Dean of Students with any questions or if there is an emergency, and staff will respond or refer you to the appropriate office.
-Common issues the Dean of Students helps with are:
+The Dean of Students Office and division of Student Life is dedicated to ensuring students have a successful and enjoyable experience while attending Augustana College.
+Ensuring vibrant, enriching campus life occurs outside of the classroom is the primary responsibility of the Dean of Students Office.
+Student well-being, a sense of belonging, and community safety are areas of focus for the Dean’s Office.
+Emergencies and general questions can be directed to the Dean of Students Office.
+Please contact the Dean of Students Office with any questions or if there is an emergency, and staff will respond or refer you to the appropriate office.
+Common issues the Dean of Students Office helps with are:

 - Family emergencies

 - Poor performance in class

 - Withdrawal from and re-enrollment to the institution